armykongtap/Time-series-Final/README.md

 Credit: Sakoe H, Chiba S. (DOI: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055))*\
 \
 Then, instead of considering only the 3 neighbouring cells, left, bottom, and bottom-left, is it will have the improved results, in term of accuracy?\
-We will take the experiment in Part 1.B
+We will take the experiment in Part I.B

 The implemented python codes ```dtw.py``` and ```dtw_P.py``` modified from ```dtw.py``` in [eug/dynamic-time-warping](https://github.com/eug/dynamic-time-warping)